udacity/create-your-own-adventure/english/marshmallow.md

 Startled, you immediately whirl around to see who (or what) touched you...but there's no one behind you.

 You hear a strange noise then turn and see a large, wooden door.
+Too large, and yet too small, for the frame it rests in.
+You [walk through the door](./unnatural-door/unnatural-door.md)

 You turn for a third time and see a small, metal door.